“A learning environment will happen, whether intentional or not…so

 In addition to observation and practical knowledge, formal data collection on classroom relationships can be instrumental in helping teachers create this positive classroom culture.
 Sociograms are one tool that can help teachers get valuable data about the class’s social relationships.

-How to Use a Sociogram
+How to Create a Sociogram in a Classroom

 To construct a class sociogram, ask each pupil to confidentially list two students to work with on an activity.
 The topic does not matter.
 In most cases, the social relationships will be relatively constant regardless of the activity.
 Make sure they put their own name on the top of the paper.